ohanhi/polymer-intro/freaklies-2015-01-23.md

 Ossi Hanhinen, 23 Jan 2015

-_A quick look at what's going on in the world of Polymer, based on [this article and the referred talk](http://updates.html5rocks.com/2015/01/polymer-state-of-the-union)._
+_A quick look at what's going on in the world of [Polymer](http://www.polymer-project.org/), based on [this article and the referred talk](http://updates.html5rocks.com/2015/01/polymer-state-of-the-union)._

-"Polymer helps developers build awesome applications faster, easier, better."
+> Polymer helps developers build awesome applications faster, easier, better.

 # Library, not a framework

-- builds on (upcoming) standards
+- Builds on (upcoming) standards
-- "the framework is DOM"
+- "The framework is the DOM"
-- has very little "special syntax"
+- Very little "special syntax"
-  - only the declarative syntax
+  - Only the declarative syntax is Polymer-specific

 # tl; dr